-- the understanding that teachers have of how children develop and learn, and how this must be reflected in their teaching; - the range of approaches that provide first-hand experiences, give clear explanations, make appropriate interventions, and extend and develop the children's play, talk or other means of communication; - the carefully planned curriculum that helps children achieve their potential. - the provision for children to take part in activities that build on and extend their interests, and develop their intellectual, physical, social and emotional abilities; - the encouragement for children to communicate and talk about their learning, and to develop independence and self-management; - the support for learning, with appropriate and accessible space, facilities and equipment, both indoors and outdoors; - the identification, through observations, of children's progress and future learning needs, which are regularly shared with parents; - the clear aims of our work, and the regular monitoring of our work to evaluate and improve it; - the regular identification of training needs for all adults working at the Foundation Stage.
+- 3.2 The more general features of good practice in our school that relate to the Foundation Stage are: - the partnership between teachers and parents that helps our children to feel secure at school, and to develop a sense of well-being and achievement; - the understanding that teachers have of how children develop and learn, and how this must be reflected in their teaching and environment; - the range of approaches that provide first-hand experiences, give clear explanations, make appropriate interventions, and extend and develop the children's play, talk or other means of communication; - the carefully planned curriculum that helps children achieve their potential. - the provision for children to take part in activities that build on and extend their interests, and develop their intellectual, physical, social and emotional abilities; - the encouragement for children to communicate and talk about their learning, and to develop independence and selfmanagement; - the support for learning, with appropriate and accessible space, facilities and equipment, both indoors and outdoors; - the identification, through observations, of children's progress and future learning needs, which are regularly shared with parents; - the clear aims of our work, and the regular monitoring of our work to evaluate and improve it; - the regular identification of training needs for all adults working at the Foundation Stage.